Carbon-for-Developers/carbon-sdks/typescript/README.md

 ### `carbon.files.uploadText`<a id="carbonfilesuploadtext"></a>

 Carbon supports multiple models for use in generating embeddings for files.
-For images, we support Vertex AI\'s multimodal model; for text, we support OpenAI\'s `text-embedding-ada-002` and Cohere\'s embed-multilingual-v3.0.
+For images, we support Vertex AI's multimodal model; for text, we support OpenAI's `text-embedding-ada-002` and Cohere's embed-multilingual-v3.0.
 The model can be specified via the `embedding_model` parameter (in the POST body for `/embeddings`, and a query parameter in `/uploadfile`).
 If no model is supplied, the `text-embedding-ada-002` is used by default.
 When performing embedding queries, embeddings from files that used the specified model will be considered in the query.
 For example, if files A and B have embeddings generated with `OPENAI`, and files C and D have embeddings generated with `COHERE_MULTILINGUAL_V3`, then by default, queries will only consider files A and B. If `COHERE_MULTILINGUAL_V3` is specified as the `embedding_model` in `/embeddings`, then only files C and D will be considered.
 Make sure that the set of all files you want considered for a query have embeddings generated via the same model.
 For now, **do not** set `VERTEX_MULTIMODAL` as an `embedding_model`.
 This model is used automatically by Carbon when it detects an image file.

 #### 🛠️ Usage<a id="🛠️-usage"></a>